SamikshaChougule-droid/Library-Management-System/README.md

 # Library Management System

+## Developed By

+Samiksha Chougule

-## Project Overview
+## Project Description

-The Library Management System is a C++ application developed using Object-Oriented Programming (OOP) concepts and file handling.
-It helps manage library books efficiently by allowing users to add books, search for books, issue books, and return books.
+The Library Management System is a console-based application developed using C++.
+The project helps manage library operations such as adding books, searching books, issuing books, and returning books.
+The application uses file handling to store book records permanently and provides a menu-driven interface for easy navigation.

 ## Features

-* Add new books to the library.
+* Add New Books
-* View all available books.
+* Display All Books
-* Search books by title.
+* Search Books by Title
-* Search books by author.
+* Search Books by Author
-* Issue books to members.
+* Issue Books
-* Return issued books.
+* Return Books
-* Permanent data storage using file handling.
-* User-friendly menu-driven interface.
+* Persistent Data Storage using File Handling
+* Menu-Driven Interface

 ## Technologies Used

+* C++
-* Programming Language: C++
+* Object-Oriented Programming (OOP)
+* File Handling
+* Functions
-* Concepts: Classes, Objects, File Handling, Vectors
+* Vectors
-* Compiler: GCC / CodeBlocks / Dev-C++ / Visual Studio

-## File Structure
+## Project Structure

 LibraryManagementSystem/
 │
-├── main.cpp
+├── library_management.cpp
 ├── books.txt
 ├── README.md
 └── Project_Report.docx

 ## How to Run

-1. Open the project in any C++ IDE.
-2. Compile the source code.
+1. Compile the program:

+   g++ library_management.cpp -o library

-3. Run the executable file.
+2. Run the program:
-4. Use the menu options to manage books.

-## Sample Menu

-1. Add Book
-2. View Books
-3. Search Book by Title
-4. Search Book by Author
-5. Issue Book
-6. Return Book
-7. Exit
+   ./library

-## Future Enhancements
+## Concepts Implemented

+* Classes and Objects
+* File Handling
-* Member Management
+* Menu-Driven Programming
-* Fine Calculation
+* Search Operations
-* Book Reservation System
+* Book Issue and Return Management
-* Admin Login Authentication
-* Database Integration

-## Author
+## Learning Outcomes

-Samiksha Chougule
+* Understanding Object-Oriented Programming
+* Managing records using file handling
+* Implementing search algorithms
+* Handling issue and return operations
+* Developing menu-driven applications

 ## Conclusion

-This project demonstrates the practical implementation of Object-Oriented Programming and File Handling in C++.
-It provides an efficient solution for managing library operations.
+This project demonstrates the implementation of a simple Library Management System using C++.
+It provides an efficient way to manage books and library operations while maintaining persistent records using file handling.